astianmuchui/astianmuchui/README.md

 astian@github:~$ fav --movie
 .
 Silicon valley
 astian@github:~$ fav --movie-quote
 .
-I'm a coder jared, So I'm gonna code astian@github:~$ facts
+Im a coder jared, So Im gonna code astian@github:~$ facts
 .
 If you turn 113 you become a two-time teenager
 .
 There are two types of people..
 Those who can exit vim and 15 others